GracesGames/GracesGames.github.io/_posts/2017-07-23-Space-Shooter-2D-Kit.markdown

 ##### Technology

 The template is created using Blueprints, is fully documented and allows easy customization.
-The Space Shooter 2D Kit currently supports desktop and web deployment.
-Mobile support will likely be added in the future.
-The portrait interface was already chosen to better support the mobile users.
+The Space Shooter 2D Kit currently supports desktop and mobile deployment.
+WebGL support will likely be added in the future.
+The portrait interface was chosen to better support mobile users.

 ##### Status